18F/methods/README.md

 For more information on contributing to the Methods (or even making a suggestion), see [CONTRIBUTING.md](https://github.com/18F/methods/blob/staging/CONTRIBUTING.md).
 ## Current team

-- Product owner: Eric Ronne
+- Product owner: Julia Lindpaintner
 - Designer (researcher): Andrew Maier
 - Designer (front-end developer): Scott Weber